Chelsea FC 3-1 FC Barcelona

 The Portuguese, however, had been replaced by Roberto Di Matteo by the second leg, when goals from Didier Drogba, John Terry and Frank Lampard helped move the contest into extra time.
 Branislav Ivanović finally completed the Lazarus act after 105 minutes.
 "I've had some great nights but this will probably go down in club history," said Di Matteo, little knowing an even greater triumph in adversity would follow.
 Chelsea beat Bayern in the final.

 No side had ever recovered from a two-goal first-leg loss without the benefit of an away goal yet Barcelona made light of such unfavourable statistics amid a cacophony of enthusiastic support at Camp Nou.
 Lionel Messi's sublime first-half double wiped out Milan's lead and David Villa's goal early in the second period put the Blaugrana in control of the tie.

 The home side still required some luck – at 1-0, M'Baye Niang hit the post – and they were not safe until Jordi Alba raced through to net a clinching fourth in stoppage time.
 Vanquished coach Massimiliano Allegri conceded Barça had played "extraordinarily well", while Lionel Messi told UEFA.com: "This is the Barça we and our fans want every game."
-They will need that Barcelona and more at home to Bayern.
+Barcelona exited in the last four.

 Paris Saint-Germain 3-1 Chelsea FC